 And some new features that were presented, and we covered some of them in this session, but check the documentation for a list.

 And an amazing demo app that we are really proud to share the code with you.

 Search for fox on the developer website, and you should find it.

 Now for more information, please check the resources and documentation we have online, and for general inquiries, contact our Evangelist, Allan Schaffer.

+And that's about it.
 Thanks, and enjoy the conference.
+Thank you.

 Looking for something specific?
 Enter a topic above and jump straight to the good stuff.

 An error occurred when submitting your query.
 Please check your Internet connection and try again.